PayneJoe/crypto_research/docs/circle_stark/circle_stark.md

 <br />

-## Thinking in Folding
+## Folding Paradigm

 ![fri_fold](./fri_fold.drawio.png)

-In folding paradim, we often see one word **non-succinct**.
+In folding paradigm, we often see one word **non-succinct**.
 Yes, the folding helps prover compress a big proof into a much smaller proof, so verifier can verify it efficiently.
 But what we must not ignore is the overhead folding induces.
-And it's always not succinct, in FRI, verifier need to do the same folding as prover did, fortunately verifier only need to do few times folding depending on the number of queries.
+And folding is not always succinct, in FRI, verifier need to do the same folding as prover did, fortunately verifier only need to do few times' folding depending on the number of queries.

 <br />